Elaissa/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **In 1-2 sentences, explain the solution: e.g.**
 Najlepszy model jest oparty o pipeline AutoMl gdzie użyto algorytmu Voting Assamble, który ma accuracy Drugi algorytm to Logistic Regression z accuracy....
 "The best performing model was a ..."

-The best performing model was based on the AutoMl pipeline where the Voting Assamble algorithm has been used, which has accuracy 91%,68 The second algorithm is Logistic Regression with accuracy....
+The best performing model was a based on the AutoMl pipeline where the Voting Assamble algorithm has been used, which has accuracy 91,68 %.
+The second algorithm is Logistic Regression with accuracy 91,18 %.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**